chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/lifecycle/component-rendering.md

 }
 ```

-# When to Call StateHasChanged
+# when to call statehaschanged
 Calling `StateHasChanged` allows you to trigger a render at any time.

 You need not call `StateHasChanged` when: